minkphp/docs/guides/session.rst

 .. note::

     Mink is primarily designed to be used for testing websites.
-To allow covering error pages as well, ``Session::visit`` does not consider that error status codes are invalid.
+To allow covering error pages as well, the ``Session::visit`` method does not consider error status codes as invalid.
 It will not throw an exception in this case.
 You will need to check whether the response was a success or an error.
 It will only throw an exception when Mink cannot load the page (network error, ...).
+For cases, when driver does not support status code retrieval, it might be possible to assert text on the page itself to determine whether it is an error page or no.

 Interacting with the Page
 -------------------------

 The session gives you access to the page through the ``Session::getPage`` method.
-This allows you to :doc:`traverse it </guides/traversing-pages>` and :doc:`manipulate it </guides/manipulating-pages>`.
+This allows you to :doc:`traverse </guides/traversing-pages>` and :doc:`manipulate it </guides/manipulating-pages>`.
 The next chapters are covering the page API in depth.